Last Updated on: by

 - The outer clear and glassy layer of the cytoplasm is called the ectoplasm or the cell cortex and the inner granular mass is called the endoplasm.

-- The peripheral zone of cytoplasm is thick and jelly-like substance, known as the plasmogel.
+- The peripheral zone of cytoplasm is a thick and jelly-like substance, known as the plasmogel.
 The surrounding area of the nuclear zone is thin and liquefied in nature and is known as the plasmosol.

 - The physical nature of the cytoplasm is variable.
 Sometimes, there is quick diffusion across the cell, making the cytoplasm resemble a colloidal solution.
 At other times, it appears to take on the properties of a gel-like or glass-like substance.